digitalbazaar/rdf-canonize/README.md

   considered an edge case that will not be an issue in practice.
 See above for details.
 * Two tools are currently provided to help transition to "RDFC-1.0":
-  * If the "undocumented" API option `rejectURDNA2015` is truthy, it will cause an error to be thrown if "URDNA2015" is used.
+  * If the API option `rejectURDNA2015` is truthy, it will cause an error to be thrown if "URDNA2015" is used.
-  * If the global "RDF\_CANONIZE\_TRACE\_URDNA2015" is truthy, it will cause `console.trace()` to be called when "URDNA2015" is used.
+  * If the global `RDF_CANONIZE_TRACE_URDNA2015` is truthy, it will cause `console.trace()` to be called when "URDNA2015" is used.
 This is designed for *development use only* to find where "URDNA2015" is being used.
 It could be *very* verbose.